How to Price Your Online Course: What You Need to Know Before You Launch (With Calculator)

 Read more

-3. How to Create an Online Course: The 5 Easy Steps
+3. 5 Quick Steps to Create an Online Course: Guide

-4. Creating an Online Course: How to Choose the Right Topic
+4. How to Choose an Online Course Topic

 Additional resources